kendallames/kendallames/README.md

 ### Hi there 👋

+My name is Kendall and I am a data science student at Bloomtech.
+I graduated from the University of Oregon with a B.S. in Economics in the spring of 2022.
+During my senior year of college I enjoyed my programming classes which lead me to Bloomtech to further grow my skills.

+- 🔭 I’m currently working on strengthening my skills and understanding of machine learning.
+- 🤔 I’m looking for help with understanding technical questions in order to be able to succeed in interviews.

 <!--
 **kendallames/kendallames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.